erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ### Comprehension

 1. Can you explain how Avl Tree works in your own words?
-2. What is the key insight or technique that makes Avl Tree efficient?
+2. What is the key insight or technique that makes Avl Tree streamlined?

 ### Analysis